maphew/zadam-trilium-wiki/Markdown.md

 If you want to export just single note without its subtree, you can do it from Note actions menu:

 [[gifs/markdown-export-note.gif]]

+### Exporting protected notes

+If you want to export protected notes, enter a protected session first!
+This will export the notes in an unencrypted form, so if you reimport into Trilium, make sure to re-protect these notes.